 A human digestive system which is also known as the alimentary canal and various digestive glands.
 The alimentary canal is a muscular tube which extends from the mouth to the anus.
-The parts of the digestive system include – mouth, oral cavity, teeth, esophagus, pharynx, stomach, small intestine, large intestine, and anus.
+The parts of the human digestive system include – mouth, oral cavity, teeth, esophagus, pharynx, stomach, small intestine, large intestine, and anus.

-The oral cavity has three parts –palate, tongue, and teeth.
+The oral cavity has three parts –the palate, tongue, and teeth.